Gloomy prognosis – warning of hunger and war, EU on the brink

-Just before the turn of the year, there are predictions for 2022 from the ancient doctor and astrologer Nostradamus.
+Shortly before the turn of the year there are predictions for 2022 from the ancient doctor and astrologer Nostradamus.
 And they don’t bode well.

 Munich – Anyone who thinks that a year can’t get any worse than 2021 should avoid looking at 2022.
 The corona pandemic, the Afghanistan crisis and the tragic floods in the Ahr Valley – 2021 brought with it a number of catastrophes.
 Many people probably want to check off this year, forget it and leave it behind.
 But it doesn’t get any better: predictions by the French doctor and astrologer Nostradamus paint a very bleak picture for the new year 2022.